 When Can Employers Conduct Credit and Criminal Background Checks?

-Although your company may have been performing credit and criminal background checks of applicants regularly for as long as you can remember, due to recent changes in the law companies performing such checks on a voluntary basis should review their current practices (particularly Maryland companies).
+Although your company may have been performing credit and criminal background checks of applicants regularly for as long as you can remember, due to recent changes in the law companies in Maryland and the District of Columbia performing such checks on a voluntary basis should review their current practices.

 Laws Governing Background Checks